aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## Add interactivity with SubmitButton

-- Show component and talk about React 19
+- Add useFormStatus isSubmitting and talk about React 19
-- Add component to all forms, replace with submitButton
+- Add component to all forms, replace button with submitButton

 ## Use useActionState for form validation